axiom-of-choice/axiom-of-choice/README.md

 - http://axiom-of-choice.azurewebsites.net/

 ## Skills 👨‍💻
+* Intermediate-Advanced English 🇺🇸 and native Spanish 🇪🇸
 * Using Python, SQL and R since 2018
+* Machine Learning
 * Data Analysis
 * Relational databases
 * Critical thinking, decision-making and problem solving
 * Communication and soft skills
-* Linux desktop user, and some linux server
+* GNU/Linux desktop user, and some linux server

 ## Currently learning about 🌱
 - Machine Learning in the cloud